ikhsannur1996/store-procedure-exercise/README.md

-# Exercise: Create a Stored Procedure
+# Exercise: ETL with Stored Procedure

 ## Objective:
 Design a stored procedure to transfer data from a transactional database to a staging area, then load it into a data warehouse (fact and dimension tables), and datamart.